rosdvp/BlahFramework/README.md

 Signals are pooled data-structures which life time is one Run.
 Usually, Signals should be used to communicate from one System (or MonoBehaviour) to another System(s) that something must be done (command) or something happened (event) within one Run.

 > [!IMPORTANT]
-> Signals are created during Run and destroyed when all Systems completed Run.
+> Signals are destroyed when all Systems completed Run.

 > [!WARNING]
 > Signals define [Systems Execution Order](#systems-execution-order), so any System producing Signal always Runs before any System consuming Signal.